ISURobotics/Computer-Vision-Workshop-2018/README.md

 # Computer-Vision-Workshop-2018
 Thanks for the interest in the 2018 ISU Robotics Club Computer Vision Workshop!
 The workshop will be hosted the evening of October 2nd at 6:30 PM, room TBA.
 Prior to coming, please follow the following installation guide so we can jump right in during the workshop!

-# Installation
+# Installation on Windows
-First off, I'm making the assumption you're using a Windows 10 PC.
-If you have a Mac, you'll need to download the macOS version of Anaconda.
+For Mac and Ubuntu, see further down.

   1. Download and install Anaconda: https://www.anaconda.com/download/
   You'll want to download the Python 3.6, 64 bit version.
 If it gives you the option to "Add Anaconda to my PATH environment variable", check the box despite it saying not recommended.